civican/legisinfo/44-1/bills/S-5/bill_text.md

     the Minister has published a notice in the `Canada Gazette` indicating that subsection 81(4) or 106(4) applies with respect to the substance.

-  **(3)** The Minister shall delete a substance from the List, as well as any information regarding the substance that is specified on the List, if an order is made under subsection 90(1) adding the substance to the list of toxic substances in Schedule 1.
+  **(3)** The Minister shall delete a substance from the List, as well as any information regarding the substance that is specified on the List, if

+    an order is made under subsection 90(1) adding the substance to the list of toxic substances in Schedule 1; or

+    the Ministers no longer have reason to suspect that the substance is capable of becoming toxic.

   **(4)** The Minister shall publish the List and any amendments to it in the Environmental Registry and in any other manner that the Minister considers appropriate.